GuifuLiu/ECE471_MP3/README.md

 ## Task 3.4

 Task 3.4 is also implemented in convert_state_action_to_reward() in util.py.
 The undesirable action of scaling up then scaling down or vice versa is avoided by decreasing the reward when it occurs.
 The illegal actions of removing non-existant cpu shares/containers and creating too many cpu shares/containers are avoided by giving the actions 0 reward.

+## Task 4.1

+Task 4.1 is implemented in visualization() in ppo.py.
+PyPlot is used to visualize the reward function plotted against the SLO Preservation and CPU Utilization for each iteration.
+The datetime library is used to timestamp a file name and the visualization is written to a .png file.

+## Task 4.2

+load_checkpoint() and save_checkpoint() in ppo.py allow for the saving and loading of the actor and critic neural nets after they have been trained.
+This was done by daving the pytorch objects to a .tar file.

+## Task 4.3

+Task 4.3 was implemented in the generate_traces_trained() function in main.py.
+The initial policy from task 1.2 was added to find the total reward for 2000 steps.
+The trained RL agent was then used to generate actions and calculate the total reward for 2000 steps by calling agent.calc_action().